1) Glimpse into my future:

 Hotel number two (in city of destination).
 Smells great.
 Clean fridge.
 The pool includes a hot tub.
 Life is good.

 Second night (tonight): power outage.
-We’re on the fifth floor with a non-functioning elevator—at least we weren’t in the elevator.
+We’re on the fifth floor with a non-functioning elevator—at least we weren’t in the elevator when the power went out.

 The internet is still working.
 Hmmm, I wish my home internet worked like that.